grokify/stats-agent-team/README.md

 ### API Usage

-You can also call the agents directly via HTTP:
+You can also call the agents directly via HTTP (works with both Docker and local deployment):

 ```bash
 # Call Eino orchestration agent (recommended - deterministic)